-Impact on Corporate Culture
+COVID-19’s Impact on Corporate Culture

-In response to the pandemic, organizations often were unable or unwilling to revise job descriptions to address the realities of working from home.
+In response to the pandemic, organizations were often unable or unwilling to revise job descriptions to address the realities of working from home.
 Some tasks became more difficult to complete, for example, if only due to the inefficiencies inherent in an abrupt change to remote working.

 Many of these companies (and others) were equally unprepared for the Great Resignation.
 They pushed additional responsibilities on the still-employed workers to keep operations running as smoothly as possible.

 Stirring the pot even more, once the pandemic began to ease, many companies insisted that employees quickly return to in-person work.
 This caused additional stress and frustration thanks to the widespread inability to find affordable childcare and concerns about personal health.

 The “quiet quitting” phenomenon is at least partly the result of a workforce that feels overextended and unappreciated.

 As with most situations involving employee engagement and morale, managers are at the front lines in the effort to prevent quiet quitting.
 They must ramp up their efforts to give regular praise, provide constructive feedback, and help build positive employee relationships.